- Class of 1957 Research Professor of Law

-Mason has also been a visiting professor at Johannes Kepler University, Leiden University, Université Paris 1 (Panthéon Sorbonne), and Yale Law School.
-She served as a Fulbright Senior Scholar at the Vienna Institute for Austrian and International Tax Law in the winter of 2009.
-Mason was National Reporter for the United States to the 2008 International Fiscal Association (IFA) Congress on tax discrimination and to the 2014 European Association of Tax Law Professors Congress on tax information exchange.
-She is co-editor (with Ekkehart Reimer of the University of Heidelberg) of Kluwer's Series on International Taxation, and she is a member of the editorial board of the World Tax Journal.
+Mason has been a visiting professor at Johannes Kepler University, Leiden University, Université Paris 1 (Panthéon Sorbonne), and Yale Law School.
+She will be the International Bureau of Fiscal Documentation professor-in-residence until May 2019.
+In 2009, Mason served as Fulbright Senior Scholar at the Vienna University for Business Economics and Business Administration (WU Wien).
+Mason has twice served as co-National Reporter for the United States to international tax conferences: in 2008 to International Fiscal Association (IFA) and in 2014 to the European Association of Tax Law Professors.
+She is co-editor of Kluwer's Series on International Taxation with Ekkehart Reimer of the University of Heidelberg, and she is a member of the editorial board of the World Tax Journal.

 - J.D.Harvard Law School2001